-Alcohol shakes are a sign of alcohol withdrawal, where the part of your brain controlling your muscles reacts to the alcohol leaving your body.
+Alcohol shakes, also known as 'alcohol tremors' are a sign of alcohol withdrawal, where the part of your brain controlling your muscles reacts to the alcohol leaving your body.

-With alcohol having a depressant effect, heavy consumption can lead to the brain becoming used to a reduced level of stimulation.
-As alcohol then leaves the body, the brain becomes flooded with more activity, which results in the nervous system becoming hyperactive, causing you to shake.
-It can occur as quickly as eight hours after your last drink.
+Alcohol is a depressant, slowing down part of the brain and interfering with mood-regulating chemicals.
+This means that heavy drinking gets the brain used to a reduced level of stimulation.
+As alcohol leaves the body of a heavy drinker, the brain is flooded with more activity, the nervous system becomes hyperactive, and you may experience alcohol tremors or shakes.
+The shakes can happen as quickly as eight hours after your last drink.

-If you are experiencing alcohol shakes and other withdrawal symptoms, this could be a sign that you have a physical dependency on alcohol.
-With your body accustomed to having alcohol in your system, cutting back or cutting down may be causing these sensations.
+If you are experiencing alcohol shakes and other withdrawal symptoms, this could be a sign that you have a physical dependency on alcohol, i.e. alcoholism.
+When someone’s body is so used to having alcohol in your system, reducing consumption will commonly cause shaking after drinking.

 If you have three or more of the following symptoms of alcohol dependence, you may require medical treatment: